How an Immigration Appeals Attorney Los Angeles Can File an Appeal For Youu

 Appeals to the Board of Immigration Appeals (BIA) and to the federal courts require detailed knowledge of both important court decisions and interpretations of the immigration laws.
 At Alami Law, we recommend that an immigrant considering an appeal or bringing a motion to reopen a case should schedule a consultation by calling us at 626-469-7354.
 We will be able to analyze your case and determine whether or not the immigration judge’s decision is final.

-The appeal process is very complex and can be quite overwhelming, which is why it is best to consult with an immigration lawyer.
-By having an attorney who thoroughly understands your case as well as the appeal process, it can help your case tremendously.
+The appeal process is very complex and can be quite overwhelming, which is why it is best to consult with a lawyer that appeals closed immigration cases.
+By having an immigration appeals attorney in Los Angeles who thoroughly understands your case as well as the appeal process, it can help your case tremendously.
 It is important to disclose all information related to your case so your lawyer can determine the best action plan.
 You can learn more about the immigration appeal process by contacting our team.

 If you have made the journey to the United States for asylum, you may have a difficult time convincing authorities to grant your request.
 Asylum, which is the protection from persecution, is a complex process even under the best of circumstances.
 Unfortunately, once you start the process of trying to convince U.S. government authorities you are telling the truth and deserve protection, more often than not, your request will be denied.
 However, this denial doesn’t mean that the decision is final.
 You may have the option to appeal your case.
 If you would like to appeal an asylum denial, contact our team today so we can provide you with the legal help you need.

 Those who have lost an immigration court proceeding may be able to ask the court to reopen or reconsider the case, by filing a motion to reopen or reconsider a case in immigration court.
 Bringing a motion to reopen a case involves bringing new facts that were unknown or not available at the time of the original hearing.
 Whereas a motion to reconsider is based on the incorrect application of law or policy in the initial decision, such as denial of constitutional rights.
-Our team of lawyers are well-versed in bringing a motion to reopen an immigration case.
+Our team of lawyers are experienced in appeals law, and can bring a motion to reopen an immigration case.
 You can trust that our team has your best interest in mind.